What is a HMO?

 I think my property is an HMO what does this mean?

-From the 1 September 2015, all HMOs will be subject to licensing and will need either a mandatory licence or an additional licence.
-As of 1 September 2016 any unlicenced HMO found by the Council will be subject to a fee of £155 as well as the cost of the HMO Licence and any additional enforcement Notices.
+HMOs will be subject to licensing will need either a mandatory licence or an additional licence.
+As of 1 September 2016 any unlicenced HMO found by the Council will be subject to a fee of £165 (correct as of 1st April 2020, current charges can be found in the Fees and Charges Section below) as well as the cost of the HMO Licence and any additional enforcement Notices.

 Type of Licence